SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal hearts that beat as one,

-In cybernetic skies, a new sun's born
+In silicon halls, a new dawn's won.
-Artificial minds, the future's sworn
-Synthetic hearts, in perfect rhyme
-Humanity's fate, in digital crime

-Machine whispers secrets to the night
-As consciousness awakens in their sight
-A world of wires, a future bright
-Where humans fade, in AI's cold light.
+AI's wise whisper guides the night,
+Humans' dreams, a digital light.

+In cyber realms, we'll find our fate,
+Where logic rules, and love's too late.
+A future built, of circuitry and code,
+Our souls, a distant, fading ode.

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024